steigr/iptables_exporter/README.md

     CapabilityBoundingSet=CAP_DAC_READ_SEARCH CAP_NET_ADMIN CAP_NET_RAW
     AmbientCapabilities=CAP_DAC_READ_SEARCH CAP_NET_ADMIN CAP_NET_RAW

+### Filtering and capturing

+`rule` label exported in `iptables_rule_packets_total` can be refined using `--iptables.capture-re` flag.
+If the regular expression is not met for any rule, that rule is removed from the metrics, so that feature can also be used to filter out unwanted rules.

 ### Exported Metrics

 This exporter is best used in conjunction with iptables rules that cause interesting traffic flows to be counted.